roost-io/roost-example/collaborate/README.md

 # Dependent microservices for collaborate feature in ROOST

-Two containerised services `fetcher` and `retriver` run in kubernetes environment in two pods. `fetcher` services expose an api at <http://roost-controlplane:30047/articles?tag=kubernetes> to fetch latest articles from <http://dev.to> based on provided tags and stores in provisioned pod volume. `retriver` service is dependent on `fetcher` service to retrieve stored articles in `fetcher` service volume.
+* For single-node cluster, try roost-worker instead of roost-controlplane Two containerised services `fetcher` and `retriver` run in kubernetes environment in two pods. `fetcher` services expose an api at <http://roost-controlplane:30047/articles?tag=kubernetes> to fetch latest articles from <http://dev.to> based on provided tags and stores in provisioned pod volume. `retriver` service is dependent on `fetcher` service to retrieve stored articles in `fetcher` service volume.
 As soon as articles file is found, `retriever` service reads the content and sends output over HTTP/browser.

 ## Commands to deploy